Fastest Pakistani: Furqan Shines in London 2025

 Hamid Butt (Lahore): 3:41:45 – First Pakistani to complete the Abbott World Marathon Majors twice

-Notably, 64-year-old Hamid Butt from Lahore achieved a historic milestone by becoming the first Pakistani to complete the Abbott World Marathon Majors twice, earning his second Six Star Medal.
+Among them, 64-year-old Hamid Butt achieved a remarkable milestone by becoming the first Pakistani to complete the Abbott World Marathon Majors twice, earning his second Six Star Medal — an achievement that celebrates runners who have completed all six major world marathons.